vic-ma/howtodismantle.github.io/_posts/2024-06-19-Brick-by-Brick-Connecting-Databricks-and-Peakboard.md

 ## Set up the Databricks Extension

 We will use the REST endpoint of Databricks to query the data.
 We can actually use the JSON datasource to query the data and process.
-The thing part is in the JSON response and the interpretation of the JSON string.
-It's not easy and straightforward, because the actual data, data-description-like datatypes, and other metadata are stored at different places.
+The tricky part is in the JSON response and the interpretation of the JSON string.
+It's not easy, because the actual data, data-description-like datatypes, and other metadata, are stored in different places.

 This problem is solved by the Databricks extension, which you can install with the click of a button.
-For information about how to install an extension, go to the [Databricks extension page](https://help.peakboard.com/data_sources/Extension/en-ManageExtension.html).
+For information about how to install an extension, see the [Manage extensions documentation](https://help.peakboard.com/data_sources/Extension/en-ManageExtension.html).

 ![image](/assets/2024-06-19/030.png)

-## Understanding the Databricks REST Service
+## Understand the Databricks REST Service

 The Databricks instance comes with a REST webservice that exposes any kind DWH function to the outside.
-The endpoint we're looking for is "api/2.0/sql/statements/".
-So the whole URL looks like this (depending on the user's actual host name):
+The endpoint we're looking for is `api/2.0/sql/statements/`.
+So the whole URL looks something like this (depending on the user's actual host name):

 {% highlight url %}
 https://adb-7067375420864287.7.azuredatabricks.net/api/2.0/sql/statements/
 {% endhighlight %}

-The query is done through a POST request containing a simple JSON with the DWH ID and also the actual SQL statement.
-When referring to tables we must always provide a qualified name with Schema information.
-Here's a sample of a typical query.
+The query is done through a POST request containing a simple JSON with the DWH ID and the actual SQL statement.
+When referring to tables, we must always provide a qualified name with schema information.
+Here's an example of a typical query:

 {% highlight json %}
 {